AlexHarn/bfrv1_icetray/snowstorm/resources/docs/parametrizations.rst

 * Identifier: ``Absorption``

-This perturber scales the overall (global) ice absorption coefficient with reference to the baseline ice model.
+This parametrization scales the overall (global) ice absorption coefficient with reference to the baseline ice model.

 AnisotropyScale